 Basketball: Chris Collins

-Fitzgerald has turned Northwestern into a consistent winner, guiding his alma mater to a bowl game in seven of the last nine seasons.
-The Wildcats are 11–6 in the Big Ten in the last two seasons.
-Collins has the basketball team on the verge of its first-ever trip to the NCAA Tournament.
+Fitzgerald has turned Northwestern into a consistent winner, guiding his alma mater to a bowl game in eight of the last 10 seasons.
+The Wildcats are 18–8 in the Big Ten in the last three seasons.
+Collins led the basketball team to its first-ever trip to the NCAA Tournament in 2017.
+Expectations were high again this season, but the Wildcats have underachieved and will not make a return visit to the NCAAs.

 Football: Paul Chryst